-What is Sjögren's Syndrome?
+What is Sjögren's Disease?

-Sjögren's Syndrome is an autoimmune rheumatic disease and can be classified as primary, where it occurs alone, or secondary where it occurs in association with another rheumatic disease, most commonly rheumatoid arthritis.
+Sjögren's Disease is an autoimmune rheumatic disease and that can occur on its own or it can occur in association with another rheumatic disease, most commonly rheumatoid arthritis.

 An autoimmune disease is a condition that causes your immune system to react abnormally, attacking the body's healthy cells and tissue instead of fighting infection.
-In the case of Sjögren's Syndrome, the glands which produce tears, saliva, skin, bowel, vaginal and other secretions are attacked.
-They develop a form of inflammation and as a result of this these glands stop working leading to dry eyes, dry mouth, dry skin and also dryness of the gastrointestinal tract.
+In the case of Sjögren's Disease, the glands which produce tears, saliva, skin, bowel, vaginal and other secretions are attacked.
+They develop a form of inflammation and as a result of this these glands start working abnormlly or stop working leading to dry eyes, dry mouth, dry skin and also dryness of the gastrointestinal tract.
 Also, dryness of the large bowel can cause symptoms similar to those of irritable bowel syndrome (IBS).

-Uncomfortable and unpleasant, the clinical presentation of Sjögren's Syndrome is variable, but typical symptoms include: dry itchy and irritated eyes, joint pain and muscle aches, disabling fatigue, dry mouth and difficulty swallowing, low mood, irritability and impaired concentration.
+Uncomfortable and unpleasant, the clinical presentation of Sjögren's Disease is variable, but typical symptoms include: dry itchy and irritated eyes, joint pain and muscle aches, disabling fatigue, dry mouth and difficulty swallowing, low mood, irritability and impaired concentration.

-Sjögren's Syndrome affects women in their 40's and above, although up to 10% of cases occur in men and it is also seen in younger people.
-It affects one in 2000 women in the UK.
-Generalised muscle or joint aching and fatigue can be the most prominent symptoms.
+Sjögren's Disease mainly affects women, often diagnosed over 40's at least, although up to 10% of cases occur in men and more so now younger people.
+It affects at least one in 2000 women in the UK.
+Generalised muscle or joint aching and fatigue can be prominent symptoms.
 The fatigue isn't an ordinary tiredness where you can have a good nights sleep and wake up feeling better, it's a really quite overwhelming fatigue.
 In the situation where a person's main symptom is tiredness and particularly if the dryness is not reported, the diagnosis may not he made for a long time, if at all.
-As a result, although the evidence suggests that Sjögren's Syndrome is as common as rheumatoid arthritis, there is a significant proportion of people in whom it is not being correctly diagnosed and people are suffering in silence.
+As a result, although the evidence suggests that Sjögren's Disease is as common as rheumatoid arthritis, there is a significant proportion of people in whom it is not being correctly diagnosed and people are suffering in silence.